Korean War Legacy Project

 Bio

 David Linn White was born on July 8, 1926, in Worcester, Massachusetts.
 After graduating from North High School in 1944, he spent one term at Harvard College before being drafted into the US Army.
-He arrived in France in 1945 as a part of the 71st Infantry Division and helped clear villages through the end of the WWII.
-After discharge from the Army in 1946, he returned to Harvard College and graduated with a degree in Geography in 1949.
+He arrived in France in 1945 as a part of the 71st Infantry Division and helped clear villages through the end of the World War II.
+After discharge from the Army in 1946, he returned to Harvard College and graduated with a degree in geography in 1949.
 He was recalled from the Army Reserve to Korea in March 1951.
 After arriving in Pusan, he was assigned to the 40th Infantry Division, 160th Regiment, C Company where he acted a as liaison officer to the 6th ROK Division.
 Later, he requested to be an infantry platoon leader, receiving the Purple Heart and Silver Star for his commitments.
 He was wounded in both legs and feet during the war.
 He went back to the US in February 1952, and remained in the Army Reserve.
 Later, he graduated law school and practiced law as an attorney.
 He was married and raised his family of two boys and two girls.
 He has six grandchildren.
 His hobbies include gardening and studying the German language.

 Video Clips